mbari-org/pbp-doc/docs/pbp-meta-gen/index.md

 - For Google Storage, use the gs: prefix, e.g. `gs://noaa-passive-bioacoustic/nrs/audio/11/nrs_11_2019-2021/audio`.
 - For AWS S3, use the s3: prefix, e.g. `s3://pacific-sound-256khz`.
-- For local files, the URI is the path to the directory where the audio files are stored with the file: prefix, e.g. `file:///Volumes/PAM_Archive/FK01`.
+- For local files, the URI is the path to the directory where the audio files are stored with the file: prefix, e.g. `file:///Volumes/PAM_Archive/FK01`, or  `file:\\Users\dcline\PAM_Archive\FK01`
 !!! tip end "Note the triple slash after the prefix for a local archive file:///Volumes.
 This is required for the URI to be parsed correctly."